 Circulation/Reserves: The collections of the Brown Fine Arts Library are open stacks available to visitors any time Fondren Library is open.
 Reserves: Four members of the circulation staff process all class reserves and maintain electronic reserves for the University.
 The reserve desk hours are the same as same as the building hours.
-During the academic year, the building is open to Rice faculty and students 24 hours a day from Sunday opening at noon, closing on Friday at 10 pm, with Saturday hours from 9 a.m. - 6 p.m.
-Summer hours are: Monday - Thursday 7 a.m. - 9 p.m.; Friday 7 a.m. - 6 p.m.; Saturday 10 a.m. - 6 p.m.; closed Sunday.
+During the academic year, the building is open to Rice faculty and students 24 hours a day from Sunday opening at noon, closing on Friday at 10 pm, with Saturday hours from 9 am - 6 pm Summer hours are: Monday - Thursday 7 am - 9 pm; Friday 7 am - 6 pm.; Saturday 10 am - 6 pm; closed Sunday.
 The faculty loan period is one year; for graduate students and staff, there are three due dates a year, equivalent to a semester loan; the undergraduate loan period is 28 days.

-Future of Brown Fine Arts Library: As part of a three phase Fondren Library renovation project begun in 2013, a preliminary building program and conceptual drawings were produced by Sara Lowman, Vice Provost and University Librarian and Shepley Bulfinch, to renovate the Brown Fine Arts Library.
+Future of Brown Fine Arts Library: As part of a three phase Fondren Library renovation project begun in 2013, preliminary conceptual drawings were produced by the architectural firm, Shepley Bulfinch, under the direction of Sara Lowman, Vice Provost and University Librarian, for the renovation of the Brown Fine Arts Library.
 Additional space will be acquired by reclaiming the unused circulation/reserve desk and closed stack area.
 A Capital Project Request has already been submitted to the university to implement these plans.
 The goal is to "open up the space to create a destination reading and study area that inspires intellect and creativity in support of music, art and architecture.
 Create a beautiful, dynamic space that allows for work with unique formats and synergy with digital media."

-I.2.5 Administrative Structure and Governance:
+I.2.5 Administrative Structure and Governance